mcorino/firm/USAGE.md

 FIRM automatically recognizes and handles cyclic references of aliasable objects.

-As this support is based on the FIRM aliasing support (except for the YAML format) handling cyclic references is restricted to those classes that support aliasing.<br>
+As this support is based on the FIRM aliasing support (except for the YAML format) handling cyclic references is restricted to those classes for which FIRM supports aliasing.
-In particular users should avoid cyclic references of the following instances:
-- Array
-- Hash
-- Set
-- OpenStruct

-In practice this should not be a real issue as having cyclic references of these kind of generic container objects should be considered **BAD** programming.
+> **CAVEAT**: The JRuby Psych implementation has a bug that breaks cyclic reference support for `Set` objects.

 ### Custom initialization for deserialization